xdevplatform/SnowBotDev/docs/tutorial.md

 These lists are configured and loaded from the server side.
 For each list a 'resource' file is looked up, opened, parsed, and assembled into metadata for a Quick Reply option list.
 For example, when a user wants to request a snow report, they are presented a list of resorts to choose from.
 The resort names are loaded from a *placesOfInterest.csv* file that is placed in a SnowBotDev/app/config/data/ folder.

+Note that Quick Reply option lists are limited to 20 items.

 The mechanics of loading these resource files is encapsulated in ```SnowBotDev/app/helpers/get_resources.rb```.

 The GenerateDirectMessageContent class is responsible for, as its name implies, generating content that is sent via Direct Messages.
 That class creates a GetResources object, which returns a set of resource arrays.